International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/RulesOfProcedure/rules-of-procedure.md

 8. The Applicant may only make the evaluation report available to third parties in full text, stating the date of issue, and pass it on after written approval by the Evaluation Facility.

 ### 3.6 Change Certification
-1. Change Certifications can be carried out at the Applicant\'s request.
+1. After a component has been certified, the applicant must inform the Certification Body (Assurance Level 1-3) and an Evaluation Facility (Assurance Level 2 & 3) of any changes to this component that shall be deployed in an IDS context.
+2. To start the change certification process, the applicant must report the changes and submit an impact assessment to the Certification Body (Assurance Level 1-3) and Evaluation Facilitity (Assurance Level 2&3)  (based on a provided template).
-2. During a change certification, the Certification Body must determine whether the certified operational environment or component continues to meet the IDS requirements of the originally certified Trust Level after changes have been made.
+2. During a change certification, the Certification Body and Evaluation Facility (for Assurance Level 2&3) must determine whether the certified operational environment or component continues to meet the IDS requirements of the originally certified Trust Level after changes have been made.
 3. For small changes, e.g. bug fixes or security patches for components, the change can be certified with minimal effort in form of a maintenance certification.
 For larger changes, e.g. to management processes of an organization or larger source code modifications for a component, a re-certification must be conducted.
 4. For a maintenance certification, the Evaluation Facility evaluates the documented changes to determine whether they may result in a violation of the certified IDS requirements.
 If that is the case, a deeper evaluation in form of a re-certification is required.
 The above requirements for evaluation apply accordingly except for § 3.3.
 5. For a re-certification, all above requirements for evaluation apply accordingly.
 The scope of the re-certifications shall be such that the changes to the operational environments or components made since the last evaluation are checked.
 Appropriate sampling shall be used to determine whether the operational environment or component as a whole continues to meet the IDS requirements.
+The evaluation is conducted with the methodology of the originally certified Assurance Level.
+By default, the component or operational environment will be assessed using the same certification version (i.e., certification criteria catalog, IDS Reference Testbed version, test specifications, ...) as for the first evaluation.
+A newer certification version may be requested according to 9.
 6. The Applicant is obliged to cooperate in accordance with § 3.2.
 In particular, it shall prepare documentation of the changes to the technical and organizational measures in accordance with § 3.2 Para.
 2.
 7. The Evaluation Facility prepares an evaluation report and sends it to the Certification Body.
+8. After successful evaluation of the report, the Certification Body issues a new certificate for the new version of the component.
+The original validity of the previous certificate will be maintained for the new certificate, i.e. the validity will not be extended.
+9. Change Certifications can also be carried out at the Applicant\'s request when a new certification version (i.e., certification criteria catalog, IDS Reference Testbed version, test specifications, ...) is released.
+Likewise an Applicant may request to use a newer certification version for a re-certification (according to 5.) in case of changes to the component.
+In this case, the change certification will (additionally) focus on the new or changed test cases or criteria.
+The original validity of the previous certificate will be maintained for the new certificate.
+10. Alternatively to a change certification, the applicant has also the possibility to apply for a renewal certification (see §5.3).
+This is conducted according to the current certification version (certification criteria and IDS reference testbed version).
+If the evaluation is successful, the Certification Body issues a new certificate with a validity of two years.

 ## 4. The certification procedure
 ### §4.1 Contractual basis